Table of Contents[Hide][Show]

 The hurricane prediction lab applies serious science to helping the rest of us understand impending storms whether living in their path or not.

 XSPHEREience is the theater’s name.
-Live presentations likely to be walking is space or how animals adapt or all about electricity.
+Live presentations likely to be walking in space or how animals adapt or all about electricity.
+3-D immersion is the idea.

 INFINITY is the front door, a welcome center to the NASA Space Center.
 Bus tours are first-come, first-served.